About This Disease

 - All children at age 1 year

-- Family members or caregivers of a recent adoptee from countries where Hepatitis A is common
+- Family members or caregivers of adoptees from countries where Hepatitis A is common

-- People with chronic liver diseases, such as Hepatitis B or Hepatitis C
+- People with chronic or long-term liver disease, including Hepatitis B or Hepatitis C

 - Persons with clotting factor disorders